rob-hunt/pig_latinize/README.md

-# Problem Statement
+## Problem Statement
 We are bringing on a new group of customers and are in need of a Pig Latin translation engine for the product.
-You can find out more about Pig Latin at: https://en.wikipedia.org/wiki/Pig_LatinOur translator needs to be able to take in a string of one or more english words and produce a properly formatted pig latin translation.Here are some specific example translations to use in testing:
+You can find out more about Pig Latin at: https://en.wikipedia.org/wiki/Pig_Latin
+Our translator needs to be able to take in a string of one or more english words and produce a properly formatted pig latin translation.

+Here are some specific example translations to use in testing:

     hello => ellohay
     eat => eatway